 Sign up to the Hope Spot Sentinel newsletter and explore the Mission Blue website for general information about the initiative, as well as maps, videos, photos, descriptions, stories and much more about individual Hope Spots.
-If Netflix is available in your location, you may view the Emmy Award Winning documentary, Mission Blue, for the story behind Dr. Earle and Hope Spots.
+If Netflix is available in your location, you may view the Emmy Award Winning documentary, for the story behind Dr. Earle and Hope Spots.

 There are numerous ways: